consoledotdev/home/content/podcast/s02e01-dev-infrastructure-john-graham-cumming-cloudflare.md

 because we're able to move the traffic and keep things flowing.
 And it's made us incredibly efficient.

-**David Mytton:** Is that linked into how you handle very large DDoS attacks as well?
+**David:** Is that linked into how you handle very large DDoS attacks as well?

-**John Graham-Cumming:** So, yes and no. Large DDoS attacks are something we've been dealing with right from the very beginning at Cloudflare.
+**John:** So, yes and no. Large DDoS attacks are something we've been dealing with right from the very beginning at Cloudflare.
 We'd always been a company that would deal with DDoS attacks, and over time we built a entirely separate DDoS system.
 And actually, we have more than one.
 We have a system that